Vector-wise Joint Diagonalization of Almost Commuting Matrices: Numerical experiments

 \subsection{Application in independent component analysis}

-Let $s_1, \ldots, s_n \in \R^t$ be independent pure signals with length $t$, and suppose that the mixed signals $x_1, \ldots, x_r (r \ge n)$ are the linear combinations of the pure signals, i.e., $X = A S$, where $X$ and $S$ are matrices consisting of rows $x_i$ and $s_i$, respectively.
-The goal of ICA is to reconstruct the source signals $S$ and the coefficient matrix $A$, given the measured data $X$ with noise.
-The standard framework for this is the one proposed by Cardoso et al. \cite{cardoso1998multidimensional,Cardoso1993} based on JADE.
-Here we follow the work \cite{Rutledge2013} by Rutledge et al. and modify their approach by using our VJD algorithm for joint approximate diagonalization.
-The basic procedures are summarized as follows for the reader's convenience and completeness.
+Let $s_1, \ldots, s_n \in \R^t$ be independent pure signals with length $t$, \mb{which are assumed to be non-Gaussian.} Suppose that the mixed signals $x_1, \ldots, x_r (r \ge n)$ are the linear combinations of the pure signals, i.e., $X = A S$, where $X$ and $S$ are matrices consisting of rows $x_i$ and $s_i$, respectively.
+The goal of ICA is to reconstruct the source signals $S$ and the mixing matrix $A$ \mb{from the noisy measured data $X$.} Cardoso et al. \cite{cardoso1998multidimensional,Cardoso1993} proposed a standard framework for solving this problem based on the joint diagonalization.
+Here we follow the setup in \cite{Rutledge2013} and apply the VJD algorithm to the ICA problem.
+The basic procedures are summarized as follows for the reader's convenience.
 First, normalize $X$ such that each row of $X$ has zero mean, and define the whitened matrix $P_W = \sqrt{t}P$ with $P$ computed from the SVD of $X$: $X = Q \Sigma P^T$.
 Second, compute the fourth-order cumulant tensor of the matrix $P_W$ by

 where $p_i$ are the columns of $P_W$; notation $\circ$ represents the element-wise product (Hadamard product); and $\l \dd \r$ means the expected value (average).
-Third, project the cumulant tensor $K$ onto a set of $m=n(n+1)/2$ orthogonal eigen-matrices of dimension $n\times n$, where $n$ of them are zero matrices with one diagonal entry being $1$, and the others are zero matrices with two symmetrically off-diagonal entries being $\sqrt{0.5}$.
+Third, project the cumulant tensor $K$ onto a set of $m=n(n+1)/2$ orthogonal eigenmatrices of dimension $n\times n$, where $n$ of them are zero matrices with one diagonal entry being $1$, and the others are zero matrices with two symmetrically off-diagonal entries being $\sqrt{0.5}$.
 Denote the projected matrices by $M_1,\cdots,M_m$.
-Forth, apply the generalized VJD Algorithm~\ref{alg:VJD} to jointly diagonalize the $m$ matrices $M_1,\cdots,M_m$.
+Fourth, apply the VJD Algorithm~\ref{alg:VJD} to jointly diagonalize the $m$ matrices $M_1,\cdots,M_m$.
 Denote the output orthogonal matrix by $U$.
-Fifth, reconstruct the source signals and the coefficient matrix $A$ by
+Finally, reconstruct the source signals and the mixing matrix $A$ by

-To verify the potential applications of our VJD algorithm in ICA, we test the above algorithm on both one-dimensional and two-dimensional data sets.
-The numerical results are reported in Figure \ref{fig:ICA} and Figure \ref{fig:2d ICA}, respectively.
-In our experiments, the measured data are obtained by randomly mixing the source signals with additive Gaussian noise.
-We clearly see from Figures \ref{fig:ICA} and \ref{fig:2d ICA} that in both cases, our algorithm can effectively reconstruct the pure source signals and the mixing matrices.